-Season 8 of Game of Thrones will be arriving in April, which is still longer than we want to wait.
-To tide you over until the return of our favorite homicidal, patricidal, direwolf-icidal crew, we've rounded up some of the most amazing filming locations from the show.
+Ahoy, Pentoshi pirates!
+The official trailer for Season 8 of Game of Thrones has just arrived, and we are losing our minds.
+To tide you over until April 14, we've rounded up some of the most amazing filming locations from the show.
 So pour yourself a glass of Dornish red and keep scrolling for some serious Westerosi wanderlust.

 Warning: This post is dark and full of spoilers.
 (Well, only a little, but better safe than sorry.)

 Where?
 Ballymoney, Northern Ireland

 A long, long time ago, back when we were all sweet summer children, Ned Stark and his daughters traveled to King's Landing via the Kingsroad.

 You'd be forgiven for thinking that this tunnel of perfectly twisty trees was the result of creative CGI, but you'd also be wrong.
 Known locally as the Dark Hedges, this stretch of 200 beech trees in County Antrim, Northern Ireland really exists and visitors are attracted year-round by its photogenic spookiness.